What if your engineering team could see a direct vision of the future?

 Each burndown chart displays two lines.

-The Ideal Work Remaining Line is the gold standard.
+The Ideal Work or Points Remaining Line is the gold standard.
 If everything goes according to plan, your workflow would look like this.
 It’s typically a straight diagonal line from the top left to the bottom right, based on the assumption that you will complete work in equal chunks each day until you meet your goal.

-The Actual Work Remaining Line is where the real action is.
+The Actual Work or Points Remaining Line is where the real action is.
 This line charts how many story points (or action items) the team has left to complete in that sprint.
 Ideally, this line should also trend downwards at a steady rate, but that isn’t always the case (for reasons we’ll explain below).

 Because a burndown chart tracks how much work is left to be completed, it should theoretically trend downward as you complete work on various stories and get closer to your goal.
 Hence, burndown.
 A burnup chart, by contrast, tracks the amount of work you’ve completed over time.